katehret/compinion/README.md

-#Compinion: Analysing complexity and subjectivity
+# Compinion: Analysing complexity and subjectivity

-##Replication data and scripts for: Ehret, Katharina and Maite Taboada (in preparation).
+## Replication data and scripts for: Ehret, Katharina and Maite Taboada (in preparation).
+The interplay of complexity and subjectivity in opinionated discourse.
+To be submitted to: XXX

 This repository contains the following resources: